 With its lightweight aluminum frame and side plates and forged spool, this reel is a great choice for anglers who want a reel that can handle the rigors of fishing, but still, be light enough to fish all day.

-Daiwa Saltist Star Drag Conventional Reel
+Daiwa Saltist Star Drag ( Best Grouper Reel)

 This reel is designed to hold plenty of lines.
 It holds up to 270 yards of 14 lb test line and has a 6.4:1 gear ratio.
 The speed at which this particular reel operates is excellent for bottom fishing.

-If you are looking for a great way to save some money when buying a new set of reels for bottom fishing, then you will want to check out the deals on these Daiwa Saltist Star Drag Reel.
+If you are looking for a great way to save some money when buying a new set of reels for grouper and bottom fishing, then you will want to check out the deals on these Daiwa Saltist Star Drag Reel.

 The Daiwa Saltist has been one of the best-selling reels in the market for a long time.
 It is reliable and has an excellent drag system.